maylay/postActiv/INSTALL.md

 You can get Redis from https://redis.io/ and there is a Quick Install guide at https://redis.io/topics/quickstart that can help you get it going.

+In most systems, you will need three packagaes to make this work.
+For example, in CentOS, you can install the required environment with:

+    yum install redis php-pecl-redis php-gmp

+For other distributions, the package names may change.

 Once Redis is set up and confirmed to be working, you will need to set the following in your config.php:

+To enable redis queue:

+* queue subsystem - redis

 If you have Redis running on a UNIX socket: